peta/turtle.tmbundle/README.md

 Just download/clone this repository, and assert that the "parent" directory (which contains all folders/files of this repo) is named "turtle.tmbundle".
 Double click it and Textmate should know what to do.
 Alternatively just open the `turtle.tmbundle` package with Textmate.

+## Meta ##

+Turtle.tmbundle was created by [Peter Geil](http://github.com/peta).
+Feedback is highly welcome – if you find a bug, have a feature request or simply want to contribute something, please visit the official GitHub repository at [https://github.com/peta/turtle.tmbundle](https://github.com/peta/turtle.tmbundle)